ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 test-first, and adopt suitable test automation patterns.

-An easy-to-comply test policy is suggested, and a strategy promoting that testing should be done within the sprint, automated tests should be regularly developed at different levels (unit, component, integration), regression testing should be regularly done, test first for bugs and refactorings should be regularly done.
+An easy-to-comply test policy is suggested, and a strategy promoting that testing should be applied during each sprint, automated tests should be regularly developed at different levels (unit, component, integration), regression testing should be regularly done, test-first for bugs and refactorings should be regularly done.

 Basic monitoring of the testing process will be done, to help teams